 Ask simple questions for readily available information the applicant can provide easily, i.e. name and address, and leave the technical questions to a Data Pre-Fill that will be able to provide, for example, a home’s square-footage or an individual’s limits to liability, when the applicant does not.
 A confused mind doesn’t buy or complete applications.
 So, keep the process as simple as possible by simplifying the language you use.

 While someone might be interested in your service, it doesn’t mean they want to give you their full life story.
 Some people are turned off from all of the personal information they have to provide to sign up for an insurance policy.
 Try to eliminate the questions that aren’t necessary to complete the process.
 If you happen to need additional information, later on, you can communicate that on a case by case basis.

 Phones aren’t just for texting, browsing the internet, and making phone calls.
 Up to 70% of web traffic comes from a mobile device.
 Important business is being taken care of daily via phone, including completing applications.
 If your application is not mobile friendly, you can miss out on many opportunities to connect with people who use their phones to take care of business.

 You want to improve your online application performance to increase the number of applicants who enroll as policyholders in your insurance services.
 Now that you know 4 ways that your application performance might be suffering, it’s time for you to make some changes.

 We formed Fenris Digital with the policyholder in mind.
 We understand the importance of having an application process that applicants finish.
-With our artificial intelligence software, you can reduce the number of application questions from as many as 50 to as few as 5, and our LicenseSnap program allows customers get a quote in as quick as 30 seconds.
+With our artificial intelligence software, you can reduce the number of application questions from as many as 50 to as few as 5.
 When you’re ready to eliminate the long applications, confusing insurance jargon, and invasive questions, schedule a demo so you can learn how our program can help your business.